 "When you used to tell me that you chase tornadoes, deep down I thought it was just a metaphor".Directed by Jan de Bont (Speed) and released in 1996 at the dawn of the Disaster Movie revival, Twister tells the story of a Rag Tag Bunch Of Misfits who chase tornadoes for a living.The main duo are scientist Dr. Jo Harding (Helen Hunt) and her former husband Bill Harding (Bill Paxton).
-Among the many others is Dr. Melissa Reeves (Jami Gertz), Harding's current fiancee, providing a Love Triangle of sorts.
-Also a tale of vengeance against the tornadoes that deprived a little girl of her father.
+Among the many others is Dr. Melissa Reeves (Jami Gertz), Harding's current fiancee, who would provide a Love Triangle if she ever showed a fraction of affection towards Bill.
+Also a tale of vengeance against the evil tornadoes that deprived a little girl of her father.
 Also a rival team of tornado chasers led by villainous Dr. Jonas Miller (Cary Elwes) that seek to beat Our Heroes to the punch at a scientific breakthrough.Twister was also the first film ever released on DVD.
 It was released on the format on March 25, 1997 (the second title, Blade Runner, came out the next day).
 Coincidentally, it was also the last film put out on HD DVD in The United States (though the very last HD DVD worldwide was a German release of Death Proof).
 It was also one of the first movies released on Blu-ray.While it has since been closed, the movie was popular enough to inspire its own attraction at Universal Studios Florida, titled Twister...Ride it Out.Not to be confused with the party game or the other film from 1989 with the same name, which happens to be a comedy.

 - Accidental Public Confession: Bill's rant to Jo under You Can Turn Back below was said within earshot of an active radio, thus transmitting it to the rest of the group...including his fiancee, who uses it in her decision to break up with him.